 Vaginismus Treatment Reviews

-how long does botox last?
+How long does BOTOX for vaginismus last?

-BOTOX remains active in the body for up to four months, but by six months any lingering effects of the drug will disappear.
+BOTOX remains active in the body for up to four months, but by six months, any lingering effects of the drug will disappear.
 Most vaginismus clients achieve pain-free intercourse by this point and will continue to experience pain-free intercourse in the future.

 Plan Your Procedure